sybrenjansen/mpire/docs/usage/index.rst

-The first time you call one of the ``map`` functions the pool of workers is started with the appropriate argument values, including the function pointer, lifespan, etc. When you want to call a ``map`` function for the second time the workers of the first call still exist and they can be reused if you don't want to change the settings of the first call:
+The first time you call one of the ``map`` functions the pool of workers is started with the appropriate argument values, including the function pointer, lifespan, etc. When you want to call a ``map`` function for the second time the workers of the first call still exist and they can be reused if you don't want to change the settings of the first call.
+The main benefit to this is that the overhead of starting/terminating child processes is avoided:

 .. code-block:: python